TTT-2/docs/docs/developers/content-creation/creating-a-role.md

 #### Translation files

+I will explain only the basics here.
+For further information, go [this way](https://docs.ttt2.neoxult.de/developers/content-creation/language-support/#adding-a-language-file).

 For the translation files, you must fit the the following structure: `tt2-role_test/lua/terrortown/lang/en/tester.lua”`.

 Let me explain this structure, before we’re getting to the next one.
 As I explained above `ttt2-role_test` is the parent folder.
 After that we’ve got the lua and terrortown folders.
 These are needed to tell TTT2 that there are files, that it shall load.
 The “lang”-folder contains all languages that this role is translated to.
 Since the global language is English and there is no getting around this language in programming, you should definitely offer your role in English.
-If you want to add other translations you just can add here other language folders.
+If you want to add other translations you just can add here other language folders, due to the TTT2 [language support system](https://docs.ttt2.neoxult.de/developers/content-creation/language-support/).
 For example:

 `ttt2-role_test/lua/terrortown/lang/de/tester.lua`